doctornero2/DSX-Data-Scientist-Coding-Assessment/question_5_API/README.md

 GET /subject-risk/01-701-1015
 ```

-The endpoint first identifies all AE records for the requested subject.
+The API first filters the AE dataset for the specified `USUBJID`.

 ---

 ## Risk Score Calculation

-Each AE contributes points according to its severity:
+Each adverse event receives a weight according to `AESEV`:

 | AESEV    | Points |
 | -------- | -----: |